Lab 8: Isoline Map

 Figure 2.
 Choropleth maps of HIV prevalence in four classes of young men at time of entry into the Royal Thai Army, Thailan, 1991-2000.
 Location determined by residence during the previous 2 years.
 Prevalence is stratified by color and localized to district or group of districts so that calculations are based on > 20 men

-Author affiliations: *Armed Forces Research Institute of Medical Sciences, Bangkok, Thailand†State University of New York at Cortland, Cortland, New York, USA‡Army Institute of Pathology, Bangkok, Thailand
+Author affiliations: *Armed Forces Research Institute of Medical Sciences, Bangkok, Thailand; †State University of New York at Cortland, Cortland, New York, USA; ‡Army Institute of Pathology, Bangkok, Thailand